23 Hurt As Qatar COVID-19 Tent Clinics Collapse In Storm - UrduPoint

 The hospital's executive director Hussein Ishaq said the incident was being treated "very seriously" and that an investigation had been launched.

-"I want to express my appreciation to all the (hospital) staff who heroically helped ensure that no patients were injured and were safely transferred to other hospitals to continue receiving care," he said, quoted in the Gulf Times.
+Hospital staff had "helped ensure that no patients were injured and were safely transferred to other hospitals", he said, quoted in the Gulf Times.